Greek Potatoes Recipe with Lemon and Garlic

 This post may contain affiliate links.
 Please see our disclosure policy.

-Potatoes often get pushed to the side during January resets or mindful eating phases, but this Lemon Greek Potatoes recipe is proof you can still eat better while having some spuds on your plate.
+Potatoes often get pushed to the side during January resets or mindful eating phases, but this Greek potatoes recipe is proof you can still eat well and have some spuds on your plate.
+Yukon Gold potatoes are roasted in a bright lemon-garlic sauce made with olive oil, fresh lemon juice, oregano, and vegetable broth.
+They come out tender on the inside with just enough crisp on the edges.

-Why You’ll Love These Greek Potatoes
+Why You’ll Love This Greek Potatoes Recipe

-• No peeling required.
+- No peeling required.
 Just wash the potatoes, cut and roast.

-• Made with simple ingredients.
+- Made with simple ingredients.
 The short ingredient list includes pantry staples.

-• Hands-off oven time.
+- Hands-off oven time.
 Once you pop these in the oven, you just need to toss them a couple of times for maximum flavor coverage.

-• Great for leftovers.
+- Great for leftovers.
 These potatoes are even better the next day and make for a great meal prep recipe.

-• Whole30-friendly and naturally gluten-free.
+- Whole30-friendly and naturally gluten-free.
 They’re also vegan, making them a good option for a lot of dietary preferences.

 When I’m trying to eat more intentionally, I lean on recipes like this.
 Simple ingredients, straightforward preparation and flavors that don’t feel like a compromise.